DominicBlais/purchase-order-toy-repo/planning_notes.md

 #### Note: Adding a reset database function to the API so I can test from a clean slate.

 This brings up testing.
 I think I'll address that next after standing up the FastAPI server.
+So, the relevant api will be built on the /po directory and look like this:
+- po/get_order_details
+- po/upload_order_details
+- po/reset_database

+I'll return at least a simple JSON status for each of these.
+I'm going to start adding unit tests for these, checking these statuses.
+I'll expand this out later for the validation of the input form.

+#### Note: Adding a shutdown server API call to make it easier to test.